vmware-archive/vsphere-storage-for-docker/README.md

 The docker-vmdk-plugin service runs in docker VM and talks to Docker Volume Plugin API via Unix Sockets.
-It then relays requests via VMWare vSockets host-guest communication to a edicated service on ESXi.
+It then relays requests via VMWare vSockets host-guest communication to a dedicated service on ESXi.

 The docker plugin code makes use of  vmdkops module  (found  in ./vmdkops) and ESX python service (found in ./vmdkops-esxsrc).